top of page

 Mechanisms of Wellbeing: Neurodiversity, and the Role of Physiological Data in Intervention

-• Workshop 1: Surf Salva Camp - fostering context with Ema Evangelista (Karla Pretorius and Prabha Acharya as moderators)
+• Workshop 1 (Room 232): Wave by Wave sponsored by Associação Portuguesa Surf for Good with Ema Evangelista (Karla Pretorius and Prabha Acharya as moderators)

-• Workshop 2: Physiological Measures (Mindy Ferreira Raposo and Sónia Sousa Almeida as moderators).
+• Workshop 2 (Room 321): Physiological Measures with Prof Iolanda Galinha (Mindy Ferreira Raposo and Sónia Sousa Almeida as moderators).

 5:30 PM -